About the Trail

 - Section 3: Stage Road to Pine Nook Road

-- Section 4: Pine Nook Road to Rices Ferry Road
+- Section 4: Pine Nook Road to Keets Road (crosses Rices Ferry Road)

-- Section 7: Hope Street to Mountain Road
+- Section 6: Hope Street to Turners Falls Road (crosses Mountain Road)

-Note on Section 6: A large portion of this section has been obliterated by a photovoltaic facility.
-There have been some guerilla attempts at re-routing, but as of 2021 there is no reliable blazed route through Section 6.
+Note on Section 5: Most of this section of the trail has been disrupted by the creation of a multi-acre photovoltaic facility.
+There have been some guerilla attempts at re-routing, but as of 2022 I know of no reliable blazed route through Section 5.

 - AMC Massachusetts Trail Guide (best printed reference on the trail)